emmywritescode/Superstore-Performance-Dashboard/README.md

 - The fourth quarter of every year is always a time of high revenue and profit generation for the store.

 ## Recommendations
 Further analysis should be carried out to determine what made the fourth quarter of every year so profitable and see how the same can be replicated all year long.
-Additionally, a deep dive into products in the Tables, Bookcases and Supplies subcategories should be explored to determine what makes these products unprofitable.
-A decision may need to be made to drop these products while leveraging products in the Technology category to generate maximum profit for the store.
+Additionally, a deep dive into products in the Tables, Bookcases and Supplies subcategories should be explored to determine what made these products unprofitable.
+Management may need to make a decision to drop these products while leveraging products in the Technology category to generate maximum profit for the store.